KSP-KOS/KOS_DOC/source/index.md

     SET VEC:X to VEC:X * 4.  // multiply just the X part of VEC by 4.
     PRINT VEC.  // Results in V(40,10,10).

+<a name="structure_methods"></a>

+### Structure Methods

-**(New with v0.15)** Structures also often contain methods.
-A method is a suffix of a structure that actually performs an activity when you mention it, and can sometimes take parameters.
+Structures also often contain methods.
+A method is a suffix of a structure that actually

+**(New with v0.15)**
+performs an activity when you mention it, and can sometimes take parameters.

 The following are examples of calling methods of a structure:

-    LIST PARTS IN PLIST. // Gets a list of all the parts on the current ship.
-    PLIST:REMOVE(0).
-    PRINT PLIST:SUBLIST(0,4).
+    SET PLIST TO SHIP:PARTSDUBBED("my engines"). // calling a suffix method with one argument that returns a list.
+    PLIST:REMOVE(0). // calling a suffix method with one argument that doesn't return anything.
+    PRINT PLIST:SUBLIST(0,4). // calling a suffix method with 2 arguments that returns a list.

 A full list of structure types is listed further down this page.